JSON/XML Driver

 This is the address of the file containing either JSON or XML-formatted data to be read by the driver.

-Use the selector below the address to specify which of the two supported data types will be found at this URL.
 If the URL does not specify a port number, then it will default to 80 for unsecured connections and 443 for secured connections.

 Username and Password

-If required by the remote system, provide the Username and Password required to access the file.
+If required by the remote system, provide the Username and Password to access the file.
 Note that the password will displayed as "***" characters and will be stored in an encrypted form.

 Polling Interval